 REGIONAL SCHOOL DISTRICT AUDITS

-An independent audit of the school department's accounts shall be conducted annually.
-This review shall be conducted in accordance with the generally accepted accounting principles and the Government Auditing Standards issued by the U. S. Comptroller General.
+An independent audit of the school department's accounts shall be conducted annually within nine months of the close of the fiscal year.
+This review shall be conducted by an independent public accounting firm in accordance with the generally accepted accounting principles and the Government Auditing Standards issued by the U. S. Comptroller General.

-Upon the completion of each audit, a report there on shall be made to the Chair of the School Committee, and a copy sent to the Chair of the Selectmen or City Council and the Chair of the School Committee in the member municipalities.
+Upon the completion of each audit, the resulting report shall be made to the Chair of the School Committee, and a copy sent to the Chair of the Select Board or City Council and the Chair of the School Committee in the member municipalities.
 The Committee will consider recommendations made by the auditor for maintaining an efficient system for recording and safeguarding the school department's assets.

 Additionally, the district is also subject to the following: